kavya006/kavya006.github.io/_posts/tutorials/2024-19-07-tf-pipeline-for-multiple-time-series-forecasting.md

 WindowsGenerator is the preprocessing class from the Tensorflow’s Time Series Tutorial.
 It implements the following methods:

-1. `constructor` — takes a single time series dataframe (train, val and test dfs) and stores the relevant slicing information for inputs and labels.
+1. `constructor` — takes a single time series dataframe (`train`, `val` and `test` dfs) and stores the relevant slicing information for inputs and labels.
 2. `split_window` — takes a single array of size total_window_sizeand splits it to inputs and labels.
-3. `plot` — plots a min(max_plots, batch_size) number of examples.
+3. `plot` — plots a min(`max_plots`, `batch_size`) number of examples.
 Shows all inputs, labels and predictions in the example plot.
-4. `make_dataset` — converts the input array to a tf.data.Dataset and applies the split_window method on the dataset.
+4. `make_dataset` — converts the input array to a `tf.data.Dataset` and applies the split_window method on the dataset.
 Returns us the input to the different models.

 ### Details of the Dataset used for the tutorial

 I have used the same weather dataset used in the original tutorial.
-I am trying to use ‘T (degC)’ as the label column and ‘p (mbar)’ and ‘rh (%)’ as the additional regressors to use as additional variables in the multi variate analysis.
+I am trying to use '`T (degC)` as the label column and '`p (mbar)`' and '`rh (%)`’ as the additional regressors to use as additional variables in the multi variate analysis.

 <div class="container">
 <img src="https://kavya006.github.io/assets/images/posts/tf-regression-config.png" />